zth/rescript-relay/reason-relay-documentation/docs/getting-started.md

 #### Concurrent Mode is encouraged

 You will have the absolute best experience using RescriptRelay in concurrent mode, so you can enjoy the full benefits of the new React and Relay APIs.
 However, _everything will work_ without concurrent mode too.
-There are a few rough edges to keep in mind when not running in concurrent mode, namely:

-- You won't have the same control over when things suspend and not as you do in concurrent mode.
-This can be problematic when doing refetches, which suspend after some default duration in a way you can't really control without concurrent mode.

 ##### Extra bindings for experimental APIs with no official bindings yet